VavoulidisMiltiadisZacharias/Pancreatic-Ductal-Adenocarcinoma---kNN/README.md

 <br/>

 ### **Complete stuff:**
-A comparative analysis of the performance of 3 different clustering algorithms in compuatational oncology context. <br/>
+An extensive analysis of the performance and the robustness of the k-NN algorithm computational oncology context. <br/>
 <br/>

 ### **Contributors:**